AlexandreYembo/Hydra/README.md

 ### Hydra Core

-This repostory is shared core of this project, it includes: Event and Command handlers, DomainException, Entity and AggregateRoot, IRepositories for Database, Eventsource persisting, etc.
+This repostory is shared core of this project, it includes: Event and Command handlers, DomainException, Entity and AggregateRoot, IRepositories for Database, Eventsourcing persisting, etc.

 https://github.com/AlexandreYembo/hydra-core